-MIN6 opencast coal extraction, MIN7 Onshore Oil and Gas, MIN8: Mineral Extraction Criteria, MIN9: Supporting information.
+Policy MIN6 opencast coal extraction; Policy MIN7 Onshore Oil and Gas; Policy MIN8: Mineral Extraction Criteria

 Intended Outcome: That any proposal for extraction should meet criteria of Policy MIN8.
-The alternative would be identification of an Area of Search for opencast coal.
-The criteria referred to in MIN8 are exacting however, and given the pattern of housing and environmental considerations, it would be difficult to produce an acceptable proposal, in particular for opencast.
+The alternative would have been identification of an Area of Search for opencast coal.
+The criteria referred to in Policy MIN8 are exacting however, and given the pattern of housing and environmental considerations, it would be difficult to produce an acceptable proposal, in particular for opencast.